KristinHelgadottir/Python_data/TensorFlow/README.md

 cross_entropy = -tf.reduce_sum(Y_ * tf.log(Y))
 ```

+## Neural network layers
+To improve the recognition accuracy we add more layers to the neural network.
+The neurons in the second layer, instead of computing weighted sums of pixels, will compute weighted sums of neuron outputs from the previous layer.

 ## Comments
 We are not sure what questions we are suposed to answer, but here is a description on how far we have come.